pulviscriptor/agario-client/README.md

 ## Servers options ##
 All functions can accept:
 `opt.agent` to use for connection.
-Check [additional info](#socksproxy-support) `opt.resolve` set to `true` to resolve IP on client side (since SOCKS4 can't accept domain names) `opt.ip` if you resolved `m.agar.ip` IP by other way (will cancel `opt.resolve`).
+Check [additional info](#socksproxy-support) `opt.local_address` local interface to bind to for network connections (IP address of interface) `opt.resolve` set to `true` to resolve IP on client side (since SOCKS4 can't accept domain names) `opt.ip` if you resolved `m.agar.ip` IP by other way (will cancel `opt.resolve`).